 Do I need to provide a reference for an internal candidate?

-Yes – if you are asked to provide a reference for a member of your team for another role at the College, the same guidance applies.
+Yes – if you are asked to provide a reference for a member of your team for another role at the university, the same guidance applies.
 However, recruiting managers can use their discretion as to whether references are required or not for internal candidates, so you may not need to provide one.

 Who can respond to a reference request?

-At times, it may be more appropriate for a different senior colleague to respond to the reference request; in this case, you should contact your HR Strategic Partner to discuss.
+At times, it may be more appropriate for a different senior colleague to respond to the reference request; in this case, you should contact your Strategic Partner to discuss.

 How should I respond to a reference request?

 Often, prospective employers will send a form with set questions and answers which you can complete.
 If this is not available, a written reference via letter or email is preferable.
-Providing oral references is discouraged as these have the potential to be misrepresented.
-If you do provide an oral reference, they should be brief and factual and followed up in writing.
-Before providing an oral reference, it is also good practice to check that the person you will be speaking to has the authority to request a reference.
+Providing oral references is discouraged, as they may be misinterpreted.
+If you do provide an oral reference, it should be brief and factual, and it should be followed up in writing.

-Your reference should be restricted to matters of fact and you should provide your contact name and address so that prospective employers can request further information if needed.
+Your reference should be restricted to matters of fact, and you should provide your contact name and address so that prospective employers can request further information if needed.

-You must send a copy of the reference to the HR Staff Hub for filing.
+You must send a copy of the reference to the Staff Hub for filing.

 What information can I provide or not provide in a reference?